 - Copyright certification

-Pros and Cons of the Blockchain
+Pros and cons of a blockchain

 Pros: